boris-kz/CogAlg/README.md

 But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product, vs. additive compression in CogAlg.
 This is not specific to CapsNet, most current recognition algorithms, and seemingly the brain too,  select for dot product.
 To repeat, multiplication vastly exaggerates similarity.
 Which adds noise resistance, crucial for our horribly noisy brain, but that should be a separate noise-specific function.

 Pure similarity is a common subset: the smaller of comparands.
-Which would be a compression of represented magnitude if a larger comparand is replaced with its difference to a smaller comparand.
-It’s a direct implication of information-theoretical compression-uber-alles, but no one else uses minimum as a measure of similarity.
-It’s not sufficient per se, the most basic working measure would probably be a deviation of relative match: minimum / miss - average minimum / miss, but minimum is unavoidable as a starting point.
+Which is a compression of represented magnitude if a larger comparand is replaced with its difference to a smaller comparand.
+This is a direct implication of information-theoretical compression-uber-alles principle, but no one else uses minimum as a measure of similarity.
+It’s not sufficient, basic working measure is probably a deviation of adjusted match: minimum - difference / 4 - (average minimum - difference / 4).
+But minimum is unavoidable as a starting point in defining similarity.

 CapsNets also use CNN layers to recognize basic features, which are then fed to capsule layers.
 But a truly general method must apply the same principles on all levels of processing, any differentiation should be learned rather than built-in.
 In current implementation, capsules contain only probability and pose variables.
 My patterns have match instead of probability, a miss that includes pose variables, and selected properties of lower-level patterns.
 In my terms, Hinton’s equivariance is a match between misses: differences and distances.

 All these variables are derived by incrementally complex comparison: a core operation on all levels of CogAlg.
 My hierarchy is a dynamic pipeline: pattern is displaced from its level by a miss to new input, then forwarded to existing or newly formed higher level.
 Which means that higher-level patterns include lower-level variables, as well as their derivatives.
 These derivatives are summed within a pattern, then evaluated for intra-pattern search and feedback.
-Thus, both a hierarchy of patterns per system, and a sub-hierarchy of variables per pattern, expand with experience.
+ Thus, both hierarchy of patterns per system and sub-hierarchy of variables per pattern expand with experience.
 I think this is fundamentally superior to static design of CapsNet.

 Another technique similar to mine is hierarchical clustering.
 But conventional clustering defines match as inverted difference between inputs.
 This is the opposite of ANN, which computes match but not coincident difference.
 And it’s also wrong: match is a common subset of comparands, distinct from and complementary to the difference between them.
 Both should be computed, because each has independent predictive value.

-Some readers dismiss this outline as generalities, which lack a direct connection to my code.
-But I don’t see a disconnect, beyond simple adaptation to 2D format of the input.
+*Some readers dismiss this outline as generalities, which lack a direct connection to my code.
+But I don’t see a disconnect, beyond simple adaptation to 2D or 3D format of the input.
 Please enlighten me, I will owe you big time.
 Of course, current code only covers first-level processing, but higher levels will be incremental in nature.
 Others complain about lack of math, but CogAlg must be selectively incremental, and complex math is not.
-There is no pseudocode or some high-level scheme.
-Again, incremental means starting from the lowest level, and I don’t know of any low-level code designed to maximize compression in a strictly incremental fashion.
-Any high-level architecture must be emergent: learned and forgettable depending on the input.
+For the same reason, there is no pseudocode: incremental means that low-level code must generate "architecture" from the input.*